sablier-labs/v2-core/SECURITY.md

 To qualify for a reward under this Program, you must adhere to the following criteria:

-- Identify a previously unreported, non-public vulnerability that could result in the loss or freeze of any ERC-20 asset in Sablier Lockup (but not on any third-party platform interacting with Sablier Lockup) and that is within the scope of this Program.
+- Identify a previously unreported, non-public vulnerability that could result in the loss or freeze of any ERC-20 token in Sablier Lockup (but not on any third-party platform interacting with Sablier Lockup) and that is within the scope of this Program.
 - The vulnerability must be distinct from the issues covered in the [Audits](https://github.com/sablier-labs/audits).